hobuinc/copc-validator/README.md

 # Introduction

-_**COPC Validator**_ is a library for validating the header and content of a Cloud-Optimized Point Cloud (COPC) LAS file.
+_**COPC Validator**_ is a library & command-line application for validating the header and content of a Cloud-Optimized Point Cloud (COPC) LAS file.
 Extending the `copc.js` library, it accepts either a (relative) file path or COPC url, and runs a series of checks against the values parsed by `copc.js`.

 ## Getting Started